 Women's March organizers call for 'A Day Without a Woman'

-Women's March organizers call for 'A Day Without a Woman' - WECT TV6-WECT.com:News, weather & sports Wilmington, NC .
 In this Jan.
 21, 2017, file photo, a crowd fills Independence Avenue during the Women's March on Washington, in Washington.
+Organizers of the January Women's March are calling for women to take the day off and encouraging them not to spend money Wednesday, March 8, 2017, to show their economic strength and impact on American society.

 Add your comments below